 Did you know 95% of textiles aka clothing can be recycled into something else?
 We’re not gonna lie, we were surprised too.
 We thought all you could do with those hole-y socks was toss them in the garbage.

 What is closing the loop?

 It’s rethinking how we dispose of items that are no longer usable as-is.
 Instead of a line from start to finish - new to trash - we need to create loops that take the things we buy from new to used, to unusable to new (and different!).

 Basic Revolution goal is to close the loop when it comes to your hole-y unmentionables.

-Every Basic Revolution subscription includes clothing recycling.
+Every Basic Revolution order includes clothing recycling.
 You order sustainably made socks, then send your clothing items that are hole-y, torn, or too worn out to wear to be recycled.
 Here’s a picture of our revolution, for all you visual types!

 Closing the loop reduces the amount of textiles waste heading to our landfills and uses those old, hole-y clothes for other purposes.